alimurtazafarooqui/alifarooqui.github.io/_posts/2020-01-20-advancedsecurity.md

 Setting up a functional pipeline is hard work.
 This requires the love, care and attention of a skilled team of developers, platform engineers and security engineers.

-It's easy to build.
-Everyone wants to build these pipelines.
+It's exciting to build.
 You now need to focus on maintaining it.
 Focus on the technical debt left behind everytime there is a feature added to your estate.

 Keep an eye out for the next blog post where we'll talk about creating these pipelines and keeping them in shape.